usmansidd/CC73-summer2022/README.md

 ### NAUFIL BIN MAJID:
-Asalam e alikum guys as I m in the last year of my computer science degree I m the certified artificial intelligence engineer from piaic and I have done the specialisation in machine learning and algorithms in my degree I have keen interest in ml models Cisco networking and routing if I tell about myself rather than studies I love to swim and play football.
+Asalam e Alikum guys completing the last year of my computer science degree.
+I am the certified artificial intelligence engineer from piaic.
+I have keen interest in ml models Cisco networking and routing.
+If I tell about myself rather than studies I love to "swim" and play "football" as well.